talsec/Free-RASP-Community/README.md

 ## Security Report
 The Security Report comes with Incident rate dynamics, Root/Jailbreak, Tamper/Cloning, RE attempts and many other types of security information you can further investigate to protect your app and users.

+_The value of email field in Talsec's config (check platform-specific submodule for more info) is automatically used as target address for your security reports.
+Email has a strict form `'name@domain.com'`._

 <h1 align=center>
 <img src="visuals/dashboard.png" width=100%>